canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/fixing-a-bug-example.rst

 system with more information.
 This might sometimes take a few minutes.

 .. note:: If the problem is just in Ubuntu, you might want to consider
-        ::doc:`Seeking Review and Sponsorship<./udd-sponsorship>` to get fix included.
+        consider :doc:`Seeking Review and Sponsorship<./udd-sponsorship>`
+        to get the fix included.

 Additional considerations